Frequently Asked Questions

 Mail Services

 For our two-week programs, many families and friends would like to send mail to their participants.
-Mail will be distributed during meals or in the residence halls by summer staff members.
+Mail will be distributed during meals or in the residence hall by summer staff members.
 Please use the following mailing address.

 (Participant’s Name) c/o WPI Frontiers Program